Scholarships. Mentors. Hope.

 Our Take Stock in Children program has gone virtual!
 This includes mentoring, College Success Coach and wellness meetings, and workshops.

 All virtual mentoring sessions will be initiated and hosted by a TSIC staff member using Zoom.
 Facetime, Skype, and other platforms are NOT acceptable platforms for virtual mentoring.
-All TSIC virtual sessions must be recorded for Dept. of Education reporting and must be facilitated by a TSIC staff member.

 There will be three types of virtual mentoring: